Rosalie (1937 film)

-Rosalie is a 1937 American musical film directed by W.S.
-Van Dyke and starring Eleanor Powell, Nelson Eddy and Frank Morgan.
+Rosalie is a 1937 American musical film directed by W. S. Van Dyke and starring Eleanor Powell, Nelson Eddy and Frank Morgan.
 An adaptation of the 1928 stage musical of the same name, the film was released in December 1937.
 The film follows the story of the musical, but replaces most of the Broadway score with new songs by Cole Porter.
 The story involves the romantic entanglements of a princess in disguise and a West Point cadet.

 Plot

-Dick Thorpe (Nelson Eddy) is a football star for the Army, and Rosalie (Eleanor Powell), a Vassar student who is also a princess (Princess Rosalie of Romanza) in disguise, watches a football game.
+Dick Thorpe is a football star for the Army, and Rosalie, a Vassar student who is also a princess (Princess Rosalie of Romanza) in disguise, watches a football game.
 They are attracted to each other and agree to meet in her country in Europe.
-When Dick flies into her country, he is greeted as a hero by the king (Frank Morgan) and finds Rosalie is engaged to marry Prince Paul (Tom Rutherford), who actually is in love with Brenda (Ilona Massey).
+When Dick flies into her country, he is greeted as a hero by the king and finds Rosalie is engaged to marry Prince Paul, who actually is in love with Brenda.
 Dick, not knowing of Prince Paul's affections, leaves the country.
 The king and his family are forced to leave their troubled country, and Dick and Rosalie are finally reunited at West Point.